Skip to Content

 Template to make a denim bow

-Step 3: Next, paste the denim fabric scrap with the glue and leave it to dry.
-Covering the fabric in glue not only does it stiffen the glue but also will stop it from fraying.
-The fabric can be easily cut and treated like stiff paper.
+Step 3: Paste the denim fabric scrap with glue and leave it to dry.
+Covering the fabric in glue stiffens the glue and stops it from fraying.
+The material can be easily cut and treated like stiff paper.

-Top tip: To avoid an unwanted shine on your denim fabric, paste the wrong side of the fabric with glue.
+Top tip: To avoid an unwanted shine on your denim fabric, paste the wrong side of the material with glue.

 Pasting the denim with Mod Podge